panik772-arch/RLOR_PAMP/description.md

 NEXT STEPS:

 TODO:
-* Write and check the environment!
+*[Done] Write and check the environment!
 Write a small class and check and visualize how the environment is working only with 1 trajectory!
 * Try to deploy and train the model on cluster!
 Use some parallel computing and so on!
 * Check the model and compare with the RLLIB
 * Check, if the agent behaves properly.
 If not, look in cvrp_flet_env class.
 I suppose, that the agent will pursuit to reduce the number of vehicles as quick as possible, to achieve minim reward!